-'A piece of flying Italy flying around the world': The rise and fall of Alitalia
+'A piece of flying Italy around the world': The rise and fall of Alitalia

 Rosetta Scrugli, a former Alitalia passenger who regularly flew to Asia for work, complains that union protests have made her lose important meetings overseas.

 "The flight was either late, or often even canceled," she says.
-"I spent hours waiting at the terminal and my luggage was lost several times.
+"I spent hours waiting at the terminal, and my luggage was lost several times.
 It's nice to fly a national carrier if things run smoothly, otherwise it can be hell.
 Patriotism has nothing to do with it, efficiency is key".

 Scrugli also complained that Alitalia used to fly to Asia via Milan, with no direct flights from Rome.